Indoor Rowing is excellent exercise – full body but low-impact. And it can be used for steady state cardio or interval training such as HIIT.

-And the Concept 2 Model D Rower ($900.00 at Rogue Fitness) is the best indoor rower for CrossFit style workouts, as well as rowing workouts.
+And the Concept 2 Model D Rower (Click to see price at Rogue Fitness) is the best indoor rower for CrossFit style workouts, as well as rowing workouts.

 Also – if you plan on doing the CrossFit Open 2019 workouts – The Concept 2 rower is the only acceptable type of rower – Xebex and others are not accepted.

 In fact, the very first Open workout for 2019 (19.1) required a Concept 2 rower.

 - PM5 Performance Monitoring – The PM5 performance monitor tracks and displays all the key information you need for a great workout – Strokes Per Minute (SPM), Power Output, Time, Distance, Calories burned, and more.